Ad

 But what about placing a cache, that’s fun too right.
 Just be sure to follow the rules as outlined on the geocache website.

 If you have only a couple hours to search for a cache, try to find one that is close by to your current location.
 If you have a couple days, take a family camping trip and make a weekend adventure out of it.
-Using your GPS along with your sense of adventure, you are bound to spend more time outdoors with people you enjoy spending time with.
-What could be better than that.

 Conclusion